DweebsUnited/CodeMonkey/projects/README.md

 TombstoneTriangulator
     CGAL Delaunay triangulation as a service
     Takes a json of points, returns a json of points, edges, and faces

+ToPeeCAAAW
+    Squares drawn with increasing entropy in random sampling

 TotallyTubular
     Python processing script